 The factory presets was created to meet different needs of broadcasters.
 Some presets focus on sound quality, others ones prioritize the loudness, the bass-boost, treble enhancement, or the intelligibility of voice.
 Presets from 01 to 03 are made for voices.
 Presets from 04 to 13 are for general purpose and are sorted by their loudness level, from lowest to highest.

-The user can copy and edit a factory preset to create their own preset, as is detailed later.
+The user can copy and edit a factory preset to create their own preset, as will be explained below.